MaKla89/PortfolioAnalyser/README.md

   - holdings' names,
   - trade-symbols,
   - amount,
-  - asset type (Stock, ETF or Crypto) and
+  - asset type (Cash, Stock, ETF or Crypto) and
-  - the invested money for each position)
+  - the invested money for each position ("Amount" and "Invested" are equal for Cash)
   - previously realised profits and losses per position (set 0 otherwise)

 For further details on this portfolio-configuration take a look at the included demo-portfolio.csv file!